publishpress/PublishPress-Blocks/src/readme.txt

 = Can I share a link to install PublishPress Blocks? =

-Yes, we use the phrase "publishpress-ppcore-install" to share install links.
+Yes, we use the phrase "publishpress-advg-install" to share install links.
 You will see that text included in the links from other PublishPress plugins.

 == Screenshots ==